Trauma Therapist Providence

 Licensed counselor in Providence

-Jennifer utilizes a Cognitive Behavioral Therapy approach while incorporating aspects of dialectical behavior therapy.
+Jennifer utilizes a Cognitive Behavioral Therapy approach while incorporating aspects of DBT.
 She also believes the relationship she builds with her clients is of utmost importance so she spends time cultivating a trusting partnership with her clients.
 As a cognitive behavioral therapist, Jennifer focuses her work on those hoping to find relief from stress and anxiety, trauma, sadness and depression, life transition, identity struggles, and healthy communication.